Thousands across the globe #ShowUpForShabbat to honor Squirrel Hill victims

 The phrase is a traditional Hebrew greeting used to wish others a peaceful Sabbath.

 The deadly attack on Oct.
-27 led the American Jewish Committee and the Jewish Federation to create a campaign and hashtag that encouraged people to “#ShowUpForShabbat” this week — regardless of their religious beliefs or lack thereof.
+27 led the American Jewish Committee and the Jewish Federations of North America to create a campaign and hashtag that encouraged people to “#ShowUpForShabbat” this week — regardless of their religious beliefs or lack thereof.

-Rabbi Noam Marans, the American Jewish Committee’s Director of Interreligious and Intergroup Relations, wrote a column encouraging all to attend services on Thursday, stating that “This Shabbat cannot be like any other Shabbat.”
+Rabbi Noam Marans, the American Jewish Committee’s Director of Interreligious and Intergroup Relations, wrote a column on Thursday encouraging all to attend services, stating that “This Shabbat cannot be like any other Shabbat.”

 “Synagogues all over the world will be more filled, rather than less filled,” Marans wrote.
 “We will not run away.
 We will not cower.
 We will not allow the hate of a few to drive out the love of the many.
 We have been blessed by the many beyond the Jewish community who have joined us in our sorrow and defiance, not only by their presence in our synagogues this Shabbat, but by their statements and vigils of solidarity, declaring unequivocally: We are all Jews.”

-Congregations as far away as Hiroshima, Japan, and London held services for whoever wanted to take part.
+Congregations as far from Pittsburgh as Hiroshima, Japan, and London held services for anyone wishing to take part.
 In Boston, 1,500 people attended services on Friday night to support the victims of last week’s shooting.

 Political leaders and celebrities supported the campaign on social media.